 My Speedy Little Daughter

-We went to bed the night before my due date, no expectations of anything happening during the night.
+We went to bed the night before my due date, with no expectations of anything happening during the night.
 I hadn't had any false labor, any real contractions, any of the signs of early labor at all.
-I fully expected to wake up in the morning and pick my mom, who was coming into town from Texas for the birth, from the airport.
+I fully expected to wake up in the morning and pick up my mom from the airport, who was coming into town from Texas for the birth.

 I grabbed paper and pen so that I could keep track of the time and duration of the contractions.
 From everything I'd read, I fully expected to have many hours of labor ahead of me.
-But instead of the slow progression of increasing intensity, frequency, and duration of contractions, my contractions come faster and harder very quickly.
+But instead of the slow progression of increasing intensity, frequency, and duration of contractions, my contractions were coming faster and harder, very quickly.

 After only an hour of labor, my water broke and my daughter's head was crowning.
 It became very clear that we were not going to make it to the hospital.
 At that point my husband called 911 and he was told that firefighters were on their way.

-The 911 operator told my husband that I should not push until the firefighters arrived, that it would be safer if the baby was born when they were there.
-Easier said then done.
+The 911 operator told my husband that I should not push until the firefighters arrived, because it would be safer if the baby was born when they were there.
+Easier said than done.
 Any mother will tell you that once your body wants you to push, you push.
 Fortunately the firefighters arrived in less than ten minutes and five minutes of pushing later, Zea was born!

 What Does Precipitous Labor Feel Like?